arlac77/aggregation-repository-provider/README.md

 ### repositoryGroups

-List repositories groups of the providers
+List repositories groups of the providers.

 #### Parameters